Supersymmetric quantum mechanics from wrapped D4-branes: Supersymmetric quantum mechanics from gauged supergravity

 It turns out that all solutions asymptotic to an $SO(5)$ symmetric flat domain wall from $SO(5)$ gauge group have $\varsigma_1=\varsigma_2=0$ along the entire solutions.
 Since these solutions are qualitatively the same as those considered in the previous case, we will not give the corresponding numerical solutions here. \\ We now move to solutions with the asymptotic geometry given by an $SO(2)\times SO(2)$ symmetric flat domain wall of the form

 with the new radial coordinate $\rho$ defined by $\frac{d\rho}{dr}=e^{\varphi+8(\phi_1+\phi_2)}$.
 By choosing $g\lambda<0$, we can identify the UV limit with $\rho\rightarrow+\infty$.
 From the numerical analysis, we find that all solutions from $SO(5)$ and $SO(4,1)$ gauge groups are uplifted to ten-dimensional solutions with unphysical IR singularities.
 Accordingly, we will omit all of these solutions here.
-For $SO(3,2)$ gauge group, examples of numerical solutions are given in figures \ref{15_CP2_SO(2)d_SO(32)gg_flows} and \ref{15_CH2_SO(2)d_SO(32)gg_flows} for different values of $g$.
+For $SO(3,2)$ gauge group, examples of numerical solutions for different values of $g$ are given in figures \ref{15_CP2_SO(2)d_SO(32)gg_flows} and \ref{15_CH2_SO(2)d_SO(32)gg_flows} in Appendix \ref{AppC_2_2}.
 We have omitted the $t\times \mathbb{R}^4$-sliced solutions with $k=0$ and $p_2=p_1=0$ since, in this case, the solutions are essentially flat domain walls.
 From these figures, we find that only $t\times CP^2$-sliced domain walls with $g\leq-1.5$ (an example of these solutions is given by the purple line in figure \ref{15_CP2_SO(2)d_SO(32)gg_flows}) are uplifted to solutions of type IIA theory with physical IR singularities.
-All of the solutions are summarized in table \ref{tab8}. \vfil
+All of the solutions are summarized in table \ref{tab8}.